Chad Basin: Population

-As of 2011, over 30 million people lived in the Chad Basin.
+As of 2011, more than 30 million people lived in the Chad Basin.
 The population is growing rapidly.

 Ethnic groups include Kanuri, Maba, Buduma, Hausa, Kanembu, Kotoko, Bagger, Haddad, Kuri, Fulani and Manga.
 The largest cities are Kano and Maiduguri in Nigeria, Maroua in Cameroon, N'Djamena in Chad and Diffa in Niger.

 Economy

 The main economic activities are farming, herding and fishing.

-At least 40% of the rural population of the basin lives in poverty and routinely face chronic food shortages.
+At least 40% of the rural population of the basin is impoverished and experiences chronic food shortages.

 Crop production based on rain is possible only in the southern belt.

 Flood recession agriculture is practiced around Lake Chad and in the riverine wetlands.

-Nomadic herders migrate with their animals into the grasslands of the northern part of the basin for a few weeks during each short rainy season, where they intensively graze the highly nutritious grasses.
+Nomadic herders migrate with their animals into the grasslands of the northern part of the basin for a few weeks during each brief rainy season, where they intensively graze the nutritious grasses.
 When the dry season starts they move back south, either to grazing lands around the lakes and floodplains, or to the savannas further to the south.

-In the 2000-01 period, fisheries in the Lake Chad basin provided food and income to more than 10 million people, with a harvest of about 70,000 tons.
+During the period 2000-01, fisheries in the Lake Chad basin provided food and income to more than 10 million people, with a harvest of about 70,000 tons.

-Fisheries have traditionally been managed by a system where each village has recognized rights over a defined part of the river, wetland or lake, and fishers from elsewhere must seek permission and pay a fee to use this area.
+Fisheries have been managed traditionally by a system where each village has recognized rights over a defined part of the river, wetland or lake, and fishers from elsewhere must seek permission and pay a fee to use this area.
 The governments only enforced rules and regulations to a limited extent.

 Fishery management practices vary.
 For example, on the Katagum river in Jigawa State, Nigeria, a village will have a water management council that collects a portion of each fisherman's catch and redistributes it among the villagers, or sells it and used the proceeds for communal projects.

 Local governments and traditional authorities are increasingly engaged in rent-seeking, collecting license fees with the help of the police or army.